-There is no obligation in the GDPR to do an LIA, but it is best practice to conduct one and it is difficult to meet your obligations under the accountability principle without it.
+There is no obligation in the UK GDPR to do an LIA, but it is best practice to conduct one and it is difficult to meet your obligations under the accountability principle without it.

 The LIA encourages you to ask yourself the right questions about your processing and objectively consider what the reasonable expectations of the individuals are and any impact of the processing on them.

 Conducting an LIA helps you ensure that your processing is lawful.
 It helps you to think clearly and sensibly about your processing and the impact it could have on the individual.

 Recording your LIA also helps you demonstrate compliance with the principles and appropriate organisational measures in line with your accountability obligations under Articles 5(2) and 24.

 As your LIA determines if the legitimate interests basis applies, you must perform it before you start processing the data.
 You cannot start processing the data then retrospectively try and apply legitimate interests.
 Your processing is unlawful without a lawful basis, and this will lead to inevitable breaches of transparency and accountability requirements.